 The Aleppo Pine has ancient associations with human culture; it was the source of a resin used in Egypt for embalming and is referred to in the Bible under the name fir (in correct accordance with the traditional meaning of that word).
 It is a common pine in southern Italy, where its ability to withstand drought is in its favor.
 It was a major timber producer in Cyprus but has now been replaced by exotics.

-N.B., As for other pines, the young closed cones are different in appearance than the open mature cones.
+As for other pines, the young closed seed cones are different in appearance from the open mature cones.

 Name derivation: Pinus – Latin for pine; halepensis – of Aleppo (Syria).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings subsequently added the note on young seed cones.